NUbots/NUbots/README.md

 # NUbots Codebase [![Build status](https://badge.buildkite.com/85cb206a2615c85981c4e0089b0abb0c6bcd775b3d946ede40.svg?branch=master)](https://buildkite.com/nubots/nubots)

-NUbots is a team in the University of Newcastle’s robotics research group focused on developing humanoid soccer-playing robots for the international RoboCup competition.
+NUbots is a team in the University of Newcastle's robotics research group focused on developing humanoid soccer-playing robots for the international RoboCup competition.
 The team is made up of a multidisciplinary team of students and academics.
 The team develops both hardware and software for the robots.
-This codebase is the current state of our development efforts to complete in the competition as well as active research projects within the laboratory.
+This codebase is the current state of our development efforts to compete in the competition as well as active research projects within the laboratory.

 # Setting up the Development Environment